sahiga/developer.box.com/guides/embed/ui-elements/open-with.md

 ## Scopes

-To execute integrations with downscoped tokens, you must include the `item_execute_integration` scope as well as the scope required by the specific integration you would like to use.
+To run integrations with downscoped tokens, you must include the `item_execute_integration` scope as well as the scope required by the specific integration you would like to use.

 * **Google**: `item_readwrite` on the parent folder
 * **Adobe**: `root_readwrite`